Who Controls Your Encryption?

 Security controls how our property is used, who has access to it and keeps it safe.
 But what happens to this secure sense of control when property and data goes beyond your reach – outside your digital perimeter?

-Here are some points to consider for effective encryption – without relinquishing control:
+Here are some points to consider when evaluating encryption options for email data protection – without relinquishing control:

-- Branding is more than changing the colour Branding and the separation of brands is crucial to any enterprise conglomerate.
-The ability to brand, separate and segment customer interactions according to brand can mean anything from how a secure message is received to a desired language.
+Branding and the separation of brands is crucial to any enterprise.
+The ability to brand, separate and segment customer interactions according to brand can mean anything from how a secure message is received to a preferred language.
 Different brands should also be siloed to prevent eavesdropping from other business units.